ADSR Envelope: The Key to Unique Sounds in Your Music

 - The source sample or synth patch may not fit with the rest of the arrangement.

-bass and kick
+Bass and kick